 Let’s be real, having to adjust the projector now and then is annoying.
 A perfect movie night can be saved from the disaster of fixing the projector position by looking for a custom mounting plate.

 Ultra-Short-Throw may seem unimportant, but it plays a vital part in determining how to choose a projector for home theater.

 A big screen but no put your projector without a hindrance?

 UST will solve your problem.

-Not only can you place it directly below the screen, but they’re also won’t be an issue with anyone coming in front of the projector.
+Not only can you place it directly below the screen, but there also won’t be an issue with anyone coming in front of the projector.

 VERY IMPORTANT.
 I repeat, venting is essential.
 The projectors will come either in the back or front venting.

 The front venting will come in handy if you place the projector in front of the audience, that is, you.

 If you are sitting behind a projector with back venting, you might want to reconsider this.
 The ventilation will cause a lot of heating.
 Hence, I chose wisely.